Motivic multiplicativity of complete intersections: Abstract

 \section{Abstract}

-For a smooth projective variety equipped with a Chow-Künneth (abbr.
-CK) decomposition, the notions of motivic multiple twist-multiplicativity and multiplicativity defect are introduced to interpret the obstruction to the compatibility of the multiple intersection product with its CK decompositions, generalizing the more restrictive notion of multiplicativity introduced in \cite{SV16a}.
-We establish the basic properties of these notions.
-Then we show that the multiplicativity defects of curves, surfaces and ample subvarieties in varieties with trivial Chow groups have reasonable upper bounds.
-Furthermore, we determine explicitly the motivic 2-fold multiplicativity defect for any Fano or Calabi-Yau complete intersection in a smooth weighted projective space, strengthening a main result of \cite{F13} in the Calabi-Yau case.
-Particularly, any Fano or Calabi-Yau hypersurface admits motivic 0-multiplicativity, generalizing the case of cubic hypersurfaces proved in \cite{D21} and \cite{FLV21}, and conforming a conjecture of Voisin \cite{Voi15} in the Calabi-Yau case.
-As a consequence, certain relative powers of the corresponding universal families satisfy the Franchetta property.
-We also provide several other applications.
+For a smooth projective variety endowed with a Chow-Künneth (abbr.
+CK) decomposition, we introduce the notions of motivic multiple twist-multiplicativity and multiplicativity defect to measure the obstruction to the compatibility of multiple intersection products with the given CK decomposition.
+These notions extend the more restrictive notion of multiplicativity introduced by Shen--Vial.
+We establish their basic properties and derive natural upper bounds for the motivic multiplicativity defects of curves, surfaces, and ample subvarieties of varieties with trivial Chow groups.
+We then explicitly determine the motivic 2-fold multiplicativity defect of any smooth Fano or Calabi-Yau complete intersection in a smooth weighted projective space, thereby strengthening a result of Fu in the Calabi-Yau case.
+In particular, we prove that any smooth Fano or Calabi–Yau hypersurface admits motivic 0-multiplicativity.
+This generalizes the corresponding result for cubic hypersurfaces, proved independently by Diaz and Fu–Laterveer–Vial, and confirms a conjecture of Voisin in the Calabi–Yau case.
+As a consequence, certain relative powers of the associated universal families satisfy the Franchetta property.
+We also obtain several further applications.